Rae Dunn Inspired Christmas Plates

 -PIN FOR LATER-

-4. Esther Brown
+Esther Brown says:

 May I please ask you where you got your Rae Dunn inspired font?
 I recently got the cricut maker as a gift from my hubby and I’m excited to make these plates!
 I wasn’t sure if you bought the font or found it free.
 Either way is fine I just really want to add it to my list of fonts!
 Thanks Kaycee!!